 From Shinjuku catch the JR Azusa Chuo Line-Limited Express for Matsumoto and get off at Chino Station.
-From there buses run to various Yatsugatake trailheads, Lake Shirakaba, and the Kirigamine Highlands.
-While occasional buses connect certain sites in the foothills, a rental car expands the possibility for exploration.
+From there, buses run to various Yatsugatake trailheads, Lake Shirakaba, and the Kirigamine Highlands.
+While infrequent buses connect certain sites in the foothills, a rental car expands the possibility for exploration.

 Mt.
 Yatsugatake is the one peak in Japan that rivals Mt.
 Fuji.
 Legend has it that the haughty Yatsugatake range caught the ire of upstart Mt.
 Fuji, which knocked the former down to its current size.

-While Fuji may top Yatsugatake in height, in terms of stunning alpine landscapes and sheer number of trekking options available, the Yatsugatake Mountains reign supreme.
+While Fuji may top Yatsugatake in height, when it comes to stunning alpine landscapes and the sheer number of trekking options available, the Yatsugatake Mountains reign supreme.

 Yatsugatake can roughly be divided into two areas: the northern stretch of the range is not as high, with lots of easier hikes, while the southern section has dense forest, rugged peaks and offers true alpine trekking.

 The area is home to some fascinating wildlife including flying squirrels, deer, Japanese serows, raccoon dogs, foxes and the occasional bear.
 The explosion of alpine flowers in summertime draws camera-toting trekkers from across the nation and beyond.

 A staggering number of paths wind their way through the Yatsugatake Mountains, offering everything from short walks to multiday alpine excursions.
 At 2,646 meters, Mt.
 Tengu makes for a perfect day hike.